UGO RONDINONE: SEVEN MAGIC MOUNTAINS

 Art Production Fund and Nevada Museum of Art present Seven Magic Mountains, a large-scale, site-specific public artwork by Rondinone that has been nearly five years in the making.
 The installation, comprised of seven individual towering sculptures, is situated on the far southern end of Las Vegas Boulevard along Interstate 15, approximately a half hour from downtown Las Vegas.
-Positioned within the Ivanpah Valley and surrounded by mountains, the piece will be on view for two years beginning May 11, 2016.
+Positioned within the Ivanpah Valley and surrounded by mountains, the piece wil remain on view through the end of 2021!

 Mediating between geological formations and abstract compositions, Rondinone’s Seven Magic Mountains consists of locally-sourced limestone boulders stacked vertically in groups ranging between three and six.
 Each stone boasts a different fluorescent color; each individual totem stands between thirty and thirty-five feet high.